puppetlabs/puppetserver/documentation/crl_refresh.markdown

 canonical: "/puppetserver/latest/crl_refresh.html"
 ---

 Starting in version 2.8.0, Puppet Server can automatically reload an updated CRL into the running SSL context, so that the revocation of an agent's certificate no longer requires a restart of the service to take effect.
-Prior versions required an explicit restart or reload of this service to reload the CRL, resulting in some small amount of downtime to effect the revocation of a certificate.
+Prior versions required an explicit restart or reload of this service to reload the CRL, resulting in some small amount of downtime to revoke a certificate.
 With automatic CRL refresh enabled, revocation is now transparent and requires no service downtime.

 ### Enabling

-To enable automatic CRL refresh, modify your Puppet Server services bootstrap configuration file to include the following line:
+To enable automatic CRL refresh, modify your Puppet Server services bootstrap configuration file, (`/etc/puppetlabs/puppetserver/services.d/ca.cfg` by default) to include the following line:

 `puppetlabs.trapperkeeper.services.watcher.filesystem-watch-service/filesystem-watch-service`